oznu/homebridge-gsh/README.md

 MOTION_DETECTED_STRING=Motion detected!
 MAX_VIDEO_NUMBER=50
 MAX_IMAGE_NUMBER=50
+PYTHON_BIN_PATH=/path/to/python/binary
+GRADIO_PROMPT_STRING=Your custom Gradio prompt
 ```

 Further, configure the Homebridge-GSH plugin via Homebridge Config UI X for easy management.

 ## Usage

-The system monitors for motion using your RTSP camera feeds, capturing video and images when motion is detected, and sending notifications through Line Notify via a Google Apps Script.
+The system monitors for motion using your RTSP camera feeds.
+Upon detecting motion, it captures video and images, sends notifications through Line Notify, and calls a Python script for additional processing.

+### Python Script Interaction

+When motion is detected, the system calls a local Python script (`call_gradio_local_server.py`).
+This script processes the image with Gradio, sending the result back to the motion sensor system for further actions based on the analysis.

+Here's how the Python script is called:

+1. **Image and Video Capture**: On motion detection, video and image files are saved locally.
+2. **Python Script Call**: The system then calls the Python script, passing it the paths to the newly captured media.
+3. **Custom Actions**: Based on the script's analysis, custom actions such as additional notifications or integration triggers can be performed.

+This integration allows for sophisticated handling of motion events, turning simple notifications into intelligent responses.

 ## Google Apps Script for Notifications